 There are an infinite number of conditioned reflexes.
 They are the factor that determines the behavior of a living organism.
 With the help of conditioned reflexes, animals and humans adapt to their environment.

-There are many indirect signs of the body's reactions that have a signaling value.
-For example, an animal, knowing in advance about the approach of danger, builds its behavior in a certain way.
+There are many indirect signs of body reactions that have signaling value.
+For example, an animal, knowing in advance that danger is approaching, organizes its behavior in a certain way.

-The process of developing conditioned reflexes that relate to higher order, is a synthesis of temporary connections.
+The process of developing conditioned reflexes that relate to to the highest order, is a synthesis of temporary connections.

-The basic principles and patterns manifested in the formation of not only complex, but also elementary reactions are the same for all living organisms.
-This leads to an important conclusion for philosophy and natural sciences that it cannot but obey the general laws of biology.
-In this regard, it can be objectively studied.
-However, it should be borne in mind that the activity human brain possesses qualitative specificity and fundamental difference from the work of the animal's brain.
+The basic principles and patterns manifested in the formation of not only complex but also elementary reactions are the same for all living organisms.
+This leads to an important conclusion for philosophy and natural sciences that he cannot disobey general laws biology.
+In this regard, it can be studied objectively.
+However, it is worth keeping in mind that activities human brain has qualitative specificity and a fundamental difference from the work of the animal’s brain.

 6.2.
 Conditioned and unconditioned reflexes.
 I.P.
 Pavlov